w3c/ServiceWorker/explainer.md

 What of the old controller?
 What happens to it?

-The upgrade dance isn't unilatteral.
+The upgrade dance isn't unilateral.
 In most cases it's a good idea for the old version to do whatever cleanup it might want to do before handing the reigns to the new whippersnapper.
 Since replacement is a bit more hairy than wait-for-restart, a separate `onreplaced` event is sent to controllers that are about to be replaced.

-In all cases, the replacing controller can send a message to the old contorller in `oninstalled` using `e.previous.postMessage()`.
+In all cases, the replacing controller can send a message to the old controller in `oninstalled` using `e.previous.postMessage()`.
 This can blossom into a bi-directional discussion if both sides [have registered `onmessage` handlers](https://developer.mozilla.org/en-US/docs/DOM/window.postMessage), but that's out of the scope of this document for now.

 ### On Sane Versioning